Birahim Sarr

-Birahim Sarr (born 27 July 1991) is a French footballer of Senegalese descent who plays as a defender for the Swedish club Västerås SK.
+Birahim Sarr (born 27 July 1991) is a French footballer who plays as a defender for the Swedish club Västerås SK.

 Career

 Montana

 On 15 January 2017, Sarr signed a 1-year contract with Bulgarian First League side Montana, after impressing in a single training session and one friendly game against Kariana Erden.
 On 1 March 2017, he made his debut in a 1–0 away win against relegation rivals Lokomotiv Gorna Oryahovitsa, keeping a rare clean sheet in the team's first away victory of the season.
 He was released in June 2017 due to a relegation clause in his contract.

 On 24 August 2017, Sarr returned to his former team Montana in order to play in the Bulgarian Second League.